The 11 Best Hybrid Bikes Under $1000 for Men & Women

 • Hydraulic disc brakes for better stopping power

-• Reflective decals on tires sidewalls
+• Reflective decals on tire sidewalls

 • Compatible with racks and fenders